0x1F9F1/0x1f9f1.github.io/_posts/2022-05-15-multiply-inverse.md

 Now if you remember from Algebra that `(a + b) * c = (a * c) + (b * c)`, you could instead write `uint8_t y = x * 0x45` as: `uint8_t y = (x * 0b1) + (x * 0b100) + (x * 0b1000000)`.
 That still uses multiplications, but since each of those numbers are powers of two, they can be replaced with bit shifts: `uint8_t y = (x << 0) + (x << 2) + (x << 6)`.

 Why is this useful?
-Well if you think back to the original question, what we really want to find is a way to remove all those extra copies of the original number that were added together during the multiplication.
+Well if you think back to the original question, what you really want to find is a way to remove all those extra copies of the original number that were added together during the multiplication.
 For `0x45`, that means getting rid of the `(x << 2) + (x << 6)`.

 ## Carry, carry, carry!

-To get rid of those extra copies, we slowly carry them until they have all overflowed, by adding more copies of the original number we multipled by.
-For `0x45`:
+To get rid of those extra copies, you can keep carrying them into higher bits (until they have all overflowed), by adding more copies of the original number you multipled by.
+For example:
 ```c
 uint8_t a = 0b01000101; // 0x45
 uint8_t b = a;